ljunggren/boozang-docs/README.md

 ## Events

 There are three types of events supported in Boozang: Click, Keypress, and Change.
 These are fairly straightforward, but not obvious which event will be captured during a recording.
-See below list of events that will be generated for different recording scenarios.
+See list of events that will be generated for different recording scenarios below.

 - Click events: Generated when clicking buttons or page elements.
 Not generated when clicking inside a form input, drop-down or on a checkbox.
 - Change events: Generated when filling inputs in forms and clicking mouse, tab, or enter